 Amy Mason Saharia focuses her practice on complex commercial litigation and appellate litigation.
 She has tried cases in federal and state courts and in arbitration proceedings.
 Her clients include global financial institutions, law firms, accounting firms, and other corporate and individual clients.
 Recent civil matters have involved claims of breach of fiduciary duty, breach of contract, theft of trade secrets, and professional malpractice, as well as claims under the securities laws.
-Amy also has represented clients in governmental and congressional investigations.
+Amy also has represented clients in criminal proceedings and in governmental and congressional investigations.

 Amy frequently represents clients in high-stakes appeals in the U.S. Supreme Court and federal and state appellate courts around the country.
 She clerked for Justice Sonia Sotomayor on the U.S. Supreme Court from 2010 to 2011.

 Amy focuses her pro bono practice on asylum law, particularly in the appellate context.
 Amy has represented individual refugees, the United Nations High Commissioner for Refugees, and the Center for Gender and Refugee Studies in matters before the U.S. Supreme Court, federal courts of appeals, and the Board of Immigration Appeals.